samgod1/cocktail-website/README.md

 ## Credits

 This project was built with guidance and learning material from the **JavaScript Mastery** YouTube GSAP course.
-Some parts are inspired by their tutorials and structure.